Nandomotta/armazem/README.md

 # armazem
-This is for molecular biology development.
+This is a test repo.